WORLD PREMATURITY DAY

 On World Prematurity Day, November 17th, each year the INHA delivers hampers of clothing and quilts to the Irish Neonatal Intensive Care Units.

 Please forward your knitted, crocheted or sewn garments to the INHA , 26 Oak Glen View, Southern Cross, Bray, Co Wicklow.

 WEDDING DRESSES TO ANGEL GOWNS

-Many of the babies who pass away in our NICU’s are too tiny for conventional baby clothing so the INHA have enlisted the assistance of sewers from around the country, to convert wedding dresses and communion dresses into angel gowns.
+Many of the babies who pass away in our NICU’s are too tiny for conventional baby clothing so the INHA have enlisted the assistance of seamstresses from around the country, to convert wedding dresses and communion dresses into angel gowns.
 Many of the donated dresses are from families who have experienced a premature birth or families who have lost infants.
 The angel gowns are delivered to the NICU’s and offered to those families whose babies don’t survive.